Patient Blogs | July 10, 2024

 CarePayment is a patient-friendly financing option that can help you receive the care you need without worrying about finances.
 With easy enrollment, zero interest (0.00% APR), and multiple payment method options, CarePayment is your provider’s solution to addressing your financial concerns regarding accessing affordable healthcare.

-CarePayment Accounts are issued by Republic Bank & Trust Company, Member FDIC-insured, Kentucky state-chartered bank.
+CarePayment Accounts are issued by Republic Bank & Trust Company.

 CarePayment